Ricky Watters: Professional career

 Watters played for ten seasons in the NFL with San Francisco, Philadelphia, and Seattle.
-He was selected by San Francisco in the second round of the 1991 NFL Draft, but sat out the entire 1991 season with injuries.
-He started at running back for the 49ers during the next three seasons and San Francisco's offense led the NFL in scoring and yardage each year.
-The 49ers reached the NFC Championship Game in 1992 and 1993, falling both times to the Dallas Cowboys, before finally vanquishing Dallas in the 1994 NFC title game on their way to a Super Bowl championship.
-In a January 1994 divisional playoff, Watters set an NFL postseason record with five rushing touchdowns in the game, as the 49ers trounced the New York Giants 44–3.
-In Super Bowl XXIX the following season, Watters scored three touchdowns in San Francisco's 49–26 victory over the San Diego Chargers, tying a Super Bowl mark shared by fellow 49ers Roger Craig and Jerry Rice, and later matched by Terrell Davis of the Denver Broncos.
+He was selected by San Francisco in the second round of the 1991 NFL draft, but sat out the entire 1991 season due to injuries.
+He started at running back for the 49ers during the next three seasons, and San Francisco's offense led the NFL in scoring and yardage each year.
+The 49ers reached the NFC Championship Game in 1992 and 1993, falling both times to the Dallas Cowboys, before finally vanquishing Dallas in the 1994 NFC Championship on their way to a Super Bowl championship.
+In a 1994 NFC Divisional Round game, Watters set an NFL postseason record with five rushing touchdowns in the game, as the 49ers trounced the New York Giants 44–3.
+His thirty points scored in the game set a new record for most scored by one player in a postseason game that still stands.
+In Super Bowl XXIX the following season, Watters scored three touchdowns in San Francisco's 49–26 victory over the San Diego Chargers, tying a Super Bowl mark shared by fellow 49ers Roger Craig and Jerry Rice, and later matched by Terrell Davis of the Denver Broncos, James White of the New England Patriots, and Jalen Hurts of the Philadelphia Eagles.

 Watters joined the Philadelphia Eagles in 1995 as a free agent.
 He gained notoriety in Philadelphia for his infamous line "For who?
-For what?" after his first game as an Eagle on September 3, 1995 against the Tampa Bay Buccaneers.
+For what?" after his first game as an Eagle on September 3, 1995, against the Tampa Bay Buccaneers.
 The line was an answer to a question on why he didn't stretch himself to catch a Randall Cunningham pass that would've likely resulted in a big hit from a defender and instead "short armed" a pass to avoid contact in a 21–6 loss.
 But he quickly established himself as a very productive player for the Eagles, leading the league in yards from scrimmage in 1996 and helping Philadelphia get to the playoffs twice.
-In 3 seasons with the Eagles, he played and started every game and recorded 3,794 rushing yards and 31 rushing TDs on 975 carries.
-In 1998, Watters joined the Seahawks and played with them until his retirement in 2001.
+In three seasons with the Eagles, he played and started every game and recorded 3,794 rushing yards and 31 rushing touchdowns on 975 carries.
+In 1998, Watters joined the Seattle Seahawks and played with them until his retirement in 2001.
 He finished his professional career with 10,643 yards rushing and 4,248 yards receiving and 91 total touchdowns in regular season play.
 As of the end of the 2011 NFL season, Watters is one of only two NFL running backs to rush for over 1,000 yards in a season for three teams, along with Willis McGahee.
 Watters was on the ballot along with Terrell Davis, former NFL commissioner Paul Tagliabue, and others for the February 3, 2007 Pro Football Hall of Fame selections.